micho8/michaelsharaWebsite/content/index.md

 ## Ferrobtic Group for Accessible and Adaptable Automated Viral Testing
 <div style="text-align:center;"> <img src="./homeReferences/i2bl.png" alt="shara" width="700"> </div>
 Our mission is to realize personalized medicine for everyone.
 We create new bioelectronics to:
-1.  engineer materials with specialized properties (e.g., soft, strain-insensitive, stimuli-responsive)
+1. Engineer materials with specialized properties (e.g., soft, strain-insensitive, stimuli-responsive).
-2.  develop micro/nanoscale actuation and sensing methodologies to control, isolate, and sense a spectrum of biomarkers (e.g., electrochemical sensors to measure metabolites, electrolytes, nutrients, hormones, and pharmaceuticals)
+2. Develop micro/nanoscale actuation and sensing methodologies to control, isolate, and sense a spectrum of biomarkers (e.g., electrochemical sensors to measure metabolites, electrolytes, nutrients, hormones, and pharmaceuticals).
-3.  fabricate microfluidic devices to interface with biological entities such as biofluid and tissue.
+3. Fabricate and optimize microfluidic PCB-based platform to interface with biological entities such as biofluid and tissue.

 In our approach, we emphasize solutions that are simple, low-cost, and scalable, all while providing new functionalities to bypass performance boundaries of conventional biomedical tools.

-By integrating these solutions into autonomous bioanalytical platforms and collaborating closely with prominent clinical experts and medical centers, we translate our technologies in clinical applications.
+By integrating these solutions into autonomous bioanalytical platforms and collaborating closely with prominent clinical experts and medical centers, we hope to translate our technologies in clinical applications.

 <h1 style="text-align: center;">Crusade Sports Medicine</h1>
 <div style="text-align: center;">